ElsonOtake/TodoList/README.md

 - Type git clone, and then paste the URL you copied earlier : $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY;

-- Press Enter to create your local clone.
+- run `npm install` to install all dependencies;

+- run `npm run start` to start the application locally.

 ## Author